Social Penetration: The Development of Interpersonal Relationships |

 Stranica 184

-ships that , in some respects , parallel broader social changes .
+... changes .
 Also , encounter groups may be viewed by some as providing the basis for eventual institutional changes also necessitated by the rapidly changing technology .
+Thus some have argued that the encounter group movement may ...

-ships that , in some respects , parallel broader social changes .
+... changes .
 Also , encounter groups may be viewed by some as providing the basis for eventual institutional changes also necessitated by the rapidly changing technology .
+Thus some have argued that the encounter group movement may ...

 Sadržaj